 Knowledge of widely used methods in analysing material culture;

 Ability to identify and analyse the most common archaeological finds from excavations and surveys;

-Learn to report your analysis on a variety of find categories in a written report.
+Learn how to report your analysis on archaeological material in a written assignment.

 Mode of instruction

 7 x 2 hours of lectures (1 ec);

 6 x 3 hours practical/project work (1 ec);

 1 written assignment (max.
 2,500 words) (1 ec).